tlabs-data/tablesaw-parquet/docs/hadoop_dependency.md

 ## Exclude transitive dependencies from hadoop libraries

 The hadoop libraries come with many transitive dependencies.
-If needed, some of them can probably be safely excluded from your project.
-See [issue #69](https://github.com/tlabs-data/tablesaw-parquet/issues/69) for a discussion on the topic.
+Since `v0.13.0` those listed below are excluded from `tablesaw-parquet`.

+For previous versions, you will need to exclude them on your side as shown below:

-The following exclusions were successfully tested with `v0.10.0`:
+The following transitive dependencies exclusions were successfully tested with all versions since `v0.10.0`:

 ```xml
     <dependency>